clachipso/chipsie/README.md

-# chipsy
+# chipsie
 A Twitch chat bot in C/C++

 ## Features
 - Adding/removing operators by channel host
 - Adding/removing commands by channel host and operators

-### Planned Features
-- Dynamic command syntax
+- Dynamic command syntax with parameters
-- Message of the day
+- Configurable message of the day